 Free shipping over £15

 Have you ever noticed your dog sighing and wondered what it meant?
 Dogs actually communicate a lot through their sighs, and by paying attention to the length and volume of the noise, you can get a pretty good idea of their mood.
-A long, deep sigh usually indicates that they are content or excited, while shorter calibrations tend to signal that they are either relaxed or tense.
+Long, deep dog sighs usually indicates that they are content or excited, while shorter calibrations tend to signal that they are either relaxed or tense.
 If your dog is frequently sighing, it could be a sign that they are anxious or stressed about something.
 However, it is also important to keep in mind that some dogs simply sigh more often than others.
 If you're ever unsure about your dog's mood, the best thing to do is to ask your vet for advice.
-Let’s look at a few reasons why your dog might be sighing and how you can tell the difference between them.

 They are relaxed